nayasinghania/technical-portfolio-website/README.md

 ## Setup
 1. `bun install`
-2. `bun run dev`
+2. `bun dev`
 3. Open `http://localhost:3000`

 ## Customization
 All website content is stored at `src/lib/data/ts`.
 Once you copy this as a template, you can put your own information in.
 In the future there will be even more customization options.
-Most styling is in `src/app/globals/css`, so feel free to customize it to your needs!
+All custom styling is in `src/app/globals/css`, so feel free to customize it to your needs!
 Feel free to open an issue if you find any issues or need any help!
-Any requirements below can be removed, just ensure to update `src/lib/types.ts` and conditonally render content as neccessary.
+Any parts below can be removed, just ensure to update `src/lib/types.ts` and conditonally render content as neccessary.
 This is meant to be a starter template, so you can customize and/or change it in any way you want!

 ### Sections